ibm-cloud-docs/key-protect/private-network.md

     After you enable VRF and service endpoints for your account, all existing and future {{site.data.keyword.keymanagementserviceshort}} resources and
-    service instances become available from both the public and private endpoints.
+    instances become available from both the public and private endpoints.
     {: note}